 - Avoid your individual triggers;

-- Explore natural treatments (** How about “non-pharmaceutical treatments) , such as Cefaly, Allay Lamp, Nerivio, and CBD to decreased the number of medicated days;
+- Try natural and non-pharmacologic migraine remedies like the Allay Lamp, ginger, magnesium and CBD to decreased the number of medicated days;

 If you believe you are suffering from rebound headaches, let me just start by saying that I was once in your shoes.
-I was successfully able to get rid of rebound headaches.
-I believe you can too.
+I was successfully able to get through the rebound cycle and believe you can too.
 Here are some of my suggestions on how to get rid of rebound headaches successfully.
-I hope they motivate you to take the first step necessary to make a change.
+Hopefully they motivate you to take the first step necessary to make a change.

 The turning point for me was finding an online migraine community on Facebook.
+How to stop rebound headaches is a common question in online communities as it’s such a prevalent problem.
 It is where I learned that my daily intake of Excedrin Migraine in addition to Imitrex, which I took to help me cope with head pain, was indeed feeding my pain cycle.
-I also learned that I would need to stop all acute medications to get rid of the rebound headaches.
-I learned that oral steroids and nerve blocks were some of the options that I could speak to my doctor about to help me.
+I also learned that I would need to stop these acute medications to get rid of the rebound headaches.
+Learning about oral steroids and nerve blocks were some of the options that I could speak to my doctor about on my next visit.

 Joining the Migraine Strong Facebook Group filled me with hope that relief was attainable.
 It also provided me with a network of supportive individuals who related to what I was going through.
 It empowered me with knowledge and confidence to advocate for myself.

-I recall reaching the milestone of being off all acute medications for 150 days.
+I recall reaching the milestone of being off acute medications for 150 days.
 I made a post about it in the Migraine Strong Facebook group to celebrate with everyone and to encourage others to take their first step towards getting rid of their rebound headaches.
-I stopped counting after 150 days, but I stayed off all medications for longer than that.
+I stopped counting after 150 days, but I stayed off of the medications that triggered my medication overuse headache for longer than that.

 Healthline recently launched a Migraine Healthline App.
 This is another great resource to connect with people who are struggling with migraine.
 Migraine Strong had partnered with Healthline to launch this app.
 It’s been exciting to watch this new online migraine support group community grow.
 We hope you download your free Migraine Healthline App and connect with new friends.